Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width

 \subsection{Low-$z$ Interpretations}

 To further explore whether these lines are indeed Ly$\alpha$, we checked the possibility of other, lower-redshift, solutions.
 First, we checked multiple-emission-line objects with the other emission lines (e.g., [\ion{O}{3}] $\lambda\lambda$4959, 5007, H$\beta$, [\ion{N}{2}] $\lambda\lambda$6548, 6584, H$\alpha$) as the MOSFIRE spectral coverage would allow us to detect multiple lines in these low-$z$ objects.
-However, none of our objects show multiple emission lines from our emission line search, which rules out the possibilities of being those listed emission lines except for either Ly$\alpha$ or [\ion{O}{2}] $\lambda\lambda$3727, 3729.
+However, none of our objects show multiple emission lines from our emission-line search, which rules out their possibilities of being those emission lines listed except for either Ly$\alpha$ or [\ion{O}{2}] $\lambda\lambda$3727, 3729.